 We bid adieu and from there we stopped over at Abreo.
 We’d hoped to have a chance to say hello to Paul and Karen, but they were out catering a wedding that night.
 We checked on a time for a table and moseyed up to the bar for a cocktail.
-I ordered a bottle of Harp’s and Dear Husband opted in for a Maker’s 46 Manhattan:
+I ordered a bottle of Harp’s and my husband opted in for a Maker’s 46 Manhattan.

-We started off with a mixed appetizer of fried won tons, crab rangoon, egg rolls and steamed edamame, along with a Chang beer for each of us.
+We started off with a mixed appetizer of fried wontons, crab rangoon, egg rolls and steamed edamame, along with a Chang beer for each of us.
 Their menu is quite extensive but we were starving and had a good idea what each of us wanted.
-DH had Korean Beef BBQ and I had Spicy Calamari Stir Fry and we both had the sheer audacity to say we’d like a definite kick to our plates.
+My husband had Korean Beef BBQ and I had Spicy Calamari Stir Fry and we both had the sheer audacity to say we’d like a definite kick to our plates.
 Jamie, our incredibly personable server, tested our heat-tolerance level with a few well-aimed questions and she left to place our order.

 The mixed appetizer was delicious – even the crab rangoon, which everyone seems to love no matter where they order it and of which I am typically not a huge fan.